Looking for Expert-Level VA Claim Answers?📱Call Us Now! 737-295-2226

 - Await the Decision: The VA will review your claim, considering the evidence provided.

-The VA will notify you of their decision regarding your eligibility for a VA disability rating, including VA benefits and compensation.
+The VA will notify you of its decision regarding your eligibility for a VA disability rating, including VA benefits and compensation.

 Is high cholesterol a VA disability?